PDUBB3/work-day-schedule/README.md

 - [x] The current day is displayed at the top of the calender, when opened
 - [x] When I scroll down, time blocks are shown for standard business hours
 - [x] When I view the time blocks for that date, the colour is coded to indicate whether it is in the past, present or future.
-- [x] When I click onto a time bloc, i can enter an event
+- [x] When I click onto a time block, I can enter an event
 - [x] When I click the save button, the text for that event is saved in local storage
-- [x] When i refresh the page, the saved events persist
+- [x] When I refresh the page, the saved events persist

 ## Getting started